metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 This is a script to upload content to a Titan-enabled site like Phoebe.

-**--url=URL** specifies the Titan URL to use; this should be really similar to the Gemini URL you used to read the page.
+**URL** specifies the Titan URL to use; this should be really similar to the Gemini URL you used to read the page.

 **--token=TOKEN** specifies the token to use; this is optional but spammers and vandals basically ensured that any site out on the Internet needs some sort of